 Anti-aging hasn't always had a good reputation.
-Pressure to make new treatments available has often resulted in shortcutting validation through clinical trials, diluting the impact of genuine breakthroughs.
-Stem cell therapies, hormone clinics, and a range of supplement products have all gained marketplace traction without clinical corroboration.
+Pressure to capitalize on anti-aging treatments has often resulted in shortcutting validation through clinical trials, diluting the impact of genuine breakthroughs.
+Stem cell therapies, hormone clinics, and a range of supplement products have all gained marketplace traction without clinical corroboration or honest reckoning of risks.
 Similarly, long held beliefs such as antioxidant supplementation persist even as clinical trial evidence repeatedly points to their futility.
-Longevity medicine aims to move anti-aging into the 21st century by leveraging revolutionary advances in bioscience and Al-driven informatics.
+Biohacking longevity aims to move anti-aging into the 21st century by leveraging Al-driven revolutionary advances in bioscience.

-A pivotal breakthrough was the identification of how lifespan extension via caloric restriction (CR) works.
-It had been known for years that experimental restriction of caloric intake triggers a metabolic alteration that prolongs healthy lifespan.
-The effect requires an impractical degree of CR, so scientists wondered if there could be a way to replicate it without semi-starvation.
-What they found ushered in what we may now consider to be the modern era of anti-aging.
+A pivotal breakthrough was figuring out how lifespan extension via caloric restriction (CR) works.
+It had been known for years that in experimental models, restriction of caloric intake triggers a metabolic change that prolongs healthy lifespan.
+It requires an impractical degree of CR however, so scientists wondered if there could be a way to replicate it without semi-starvation.
+What they discovered ushered in the modern era of anti-aging.